-Graduates with a master’s degree in history can earn a widely ranging salary, because the positions they can seek vary greatly.
-The four jobs we delve into below range in salary between $43,000 - $72,000 a year (according to O*Net).
-The overall range for graduates is even broader, since master’s of history graduates can enter fields as wide ranging as public service, teaching and executive management.
+Graduates with a master’s degree in history can earn a widely ranging salary because the positions they can seek vary greatly.
+The four jobs we delve into below range in salary between $43,000 to $72,000 a year (according to O*Net).
+The overall range for graduates is even broader since master’s of history graduates can enter fields as wide-ranging as public service, teaching and executive management.
 According to Payscale, graduates with a master of arts degree in history earn a median of $57,000 a year.

 Delve into the past as a historian